 However, while significant, the impact of information treatments is small.
 At most, they lead to a revision of about 0.08 percentage point of the average inflation expected over the next five to ten years in response to the treatment providing information about French debt, which increases debt-to-GDP by about 13 percent.
 This implies that the average household believes that most of the increase in debt-to-GDP should be funded so that the inflation needed to erode debt is small by comparison.
-Though small, this impact is of a comparable order of magnitude to the standard deviation of the average long-term inflation expectation over time, which is about 12 basis points in the sample available in the survey.22
+Though small, this impact is of a comparable order of magnitude to the standard deviation of the average long-term inflation expectation over time, which is about 12 basis points in the sample available in the survey.

 Overall, on average, treatments increasing households' expected debt ratios also increase their long-run inflation expectations.
 This is consistent with fiscal-dominance logic.
-As Coibion et al. (2021) note, this inflationary effect could also be triggered by the expansionary effects of public deficits: An increase in expected euro-area debt-to-GDP induced by the French and Italian fiscal treatments could be associated with an increase in spending or a decline in taxes, which, because of non-Ricardian effects, could be viewed as expansionary.
-Such expansionary effects would also create some supplementary inflation because of a positive output gap or, more generally, an excess
+As Coibion et al. (2021) note, this inflationary effect could also be triggered by the expansionary effects of public deficits: An increase in the expected euro-area debt-to-GDP ratio induced by the French and Italian fiscal treatments could be associated with an increase in spending or a decline in taxes, which, because of non-Ricardian effects, could be viewed as expansionary.
+Such expansionary effects would also create some supplementary inflation due to a positive output gap or, more generally, an excess demand.
+Our survey design allows us to go further than the evidence in Coibion et al. (2021) and to investigate whether non-Ricardian effects is the main mechanism through which households connect inflation and debt.
+Tables 5 and 6 show that this is not the case.
+Indeed, while most households think that euro-area debt-to-GDP will increase, they do not relate that increase to a decline in taxes or an increase in government spending.
+The increase in debt-to-GDP is primarily associated with a worsening of economic growth.
+This is particularly true for the French and Italian fiscal treatments.
+We further investigate whether a pessimistic outlook explains the results in the next section.

-22Treatments also have an effect on the extensive margin of expected inflation.
-In Table C.6, we report marginal effects of Probit regressions relating dummy variables for positive and negative inflation revisions to the information treatment dummies.
+&lt;sup>21Treatments also have an effect on the extensive margin of expected inflation.
+In Table 14, we report marginal effects of Probit regressions relating dummy variables for positive and negative inflation revisions to the information treatment dummies.
 We find that treatments either increase the share of upward revisions or decrease the share of downward revisions, although these effects are often non-significant.
 Thus, fiscal news can move the extensive margin of inflation, which is key in household consumption choices, as emphasized in Andrade et al. (2023).